Exit Timing

 These are starting points.
 Your own data will sharpen these ranges over time.
 The key is to track and measure rather than guess.

-Maximum Favorable Excursion (MFE) analysis across hundreds of trades consistently reveals a pattern: most of your edge is captured early.
+Maximum Favorable Excursion (MFE) — defined in the earlier MAE, MFE & Stop Optimization lesson — analyzed across hundreds of trades consistently reveals a pattern: most of your edge is captured early.

 This creates a clear decision framework.
 Once your trade passes the typical MFE window without hitting target, the probability of reaching full target drops significantly while the probability of a drawdown increases.